Degenerative Disk Disease

 This condition can affect the neck or back.
 It is one of the most common causes of low back pain.
 The pain often remains localized to the lower back or neck.
 Muscle spasm is often present and adds to the pain.

 Disk degeneration is a natural part of aging.
-But it is not painful for most people.
-It may also occur as a result of repeated minor injuries due to daily activities, sports, or accidents.
+But it is not always painful.
+It may also occur as a result of repeated minor injuries from daily activities, sports, or accidents.
+It may also run in families.
 It may lead to osteoarthritis of the spine.
 Back pain related to disk disease may come and go.
 Or it may become chronic and last for months or years.
 The disk may bulge or rupture.
 This is called a slipped disk or herniated disk.
 That can put pressure on a nearby spinal nerve and cause neck or back pain that spreads down one arm or leg.

 For neck pain: Use a comfortable pillow that supports the head and keeps the spine in a neutral position.
 Your head should not be tilted forward or backward.

-For back pain: Avoid sitting for long periods of time.
+For back pain: Don't sit for long periods of time.
 This puts more stress on the lower back than standing or walking.
 Starting a regular exercise program to strengthen the supporting muscles of the spine will make it easier to live with degenerative disk disease.

 Apply an ice pack over the injured area for no more than 15 to 20 minutes.
 Do this every 3 to 6 hours for the first 24 to 48 hours.
 To make an ice pack, put ice cubes in a plastic bag that seals at the top.
 Wrap the bag in a clean, thin towel or cloth.
 Never put ice or an ice pack directly on the skin.
 Keep using ice packs to ease pain and swelling as needed.
 After 48 hours, apply heat (warm shower or warm bath) for 20 minutes several times a day, or switch between ice and heat.

-You may use over-the-counter pain medicine to control pain, unless another pain medicine was prescribed.
-If you have chronic liver or kidney disease or ever had a stomach ulcer or GI bleeding, talk with your provider before using these medicines.
+You may use over-the-counter pain medicine to control pain unless another pain medicine was prescribed.
+If you have chronic liver or kidney disease or have ever had a stomach ulcer or GI bleeding, talk with your provider before using these medicines.

-Follow up with your healthcare provider, or as directed.
+Follow up with your healthcare provider as directed.

 When to seek medical advice